Weather in Peru in January

 What about the crowds & costs?

 January is part of Peru's low season for tourism, especially in the Andean and Amazon regions because of the wet weather.
 This means fewer tourists at major attractions like Machu Picchu, giving you a more relaxed and intimate experience.
-On the flip side, coastal areas can be busier due to local summer holidays.
+On the flip side, coastal areas can be busier due to local summer vacations.
 You’ll likely find lower prices for accommodations and tours in the highlands and Amazon, while coastal resorts may still have peak-season rates.
 If you're okay with a bit of rain, January can be a great time to avoid the crowds and save money.

 The fascinating etchings of the Nasca Lines